What are the best questions to ask a financial adviser?

 Do you have any customer reviews available?

 A recommendation is often the best way to find any professional service and customer reviews are a good source of information.
 Customer reviews that are displayed on their own company website are fine but be aware that these will only be good reviews as it is unlikely that they would put a poor review on their own website.
-Instead I would use a website such as VouchedFor* which hosts over 310,000 client reviews of financial advisers across the UK.
-The site is simple to use.
-Just enter a postcode and you will be shown a list advisers nearby together with full details (often including fees) and customer reviews as well as contact details.
+Instead I would use a website such as Unbiased* which has helped more than 10 million people get tailored advice via its 27,000 financial advisers.
+Just enter a few details and a local, well-rated financial adviser will contact you.

 Other useful articles